sarahscheffler/mapofcrypto/suggested_new_objects.md

 # Map of Crypto Links and Objects

 ### Latest changes
+* 2018/07/23.
+SS.
+Removing objects we already have and links that we aren't using.
 * 2018/05/15.
 SS.
 Tidying up this document for sending an email.
 * 2018/05/11.
 SS.
 Initial commit.
 Added initial list of protocols to include, link types, categories, etc.